graphql/graphql-spec/spec/Section 3 -- Type System.md

 4. An object type must be a super-set of all interfaces it implements:
    1. Let this object type be {objectType}.
-   2. For each interface declared implemented as {interfaceType}, {IsValidImplementingTypeOf(objectType, interfaceType)} must be {true}.
+   2. For each interface declared implemented as {interfaceType}, {IsValidImplementation(objectType, interfaceType)} must be {true}.

-IsValidImplementingTypeOf(implementingType, implementedType):
+IsValidImplementation(type, implementedType):

-   1. If {implementedType} declares it implements any interfaces, {implementingType} must also declare it implements those interfaces.
+   1. If {implementedType} declares it implements any interfaces, {type} must also declare it implements those interfaces.
-   2. The {implementingType} must include a field of the same name for every field defined in {implementedType}.
+   2. {type} must include a field of the same name for every field defined in {implementedType}.
+      1. Let {field} be that named field on {type}.
+      2. Let {implementedField} be that named field on {implementedType}.
-      1. The {implementingType} field must include an argument of the same name for every argument defined in the {implementedType} field.
+      1. {field} must include an argument of the same name for every argument defined in {implementedField}.
-         1. The {implementingType} field argument must accept the same type (invariant) as the {implementedType} field argument.
+         1. That named argument on {field} must accept the same type (invariant) as that named argument on {implementedField}.
-      2. The {implementingType} field may include additional arguments not defined in the {implementingType} field, but any additional argument must not be required, e.g. must not be of a non-nullable type.
+      2. {field} may include additional arguments not defined in {implementedField}, but any additional argument must not be required, e.g. must not be of a non-nullable type.
-      3. The {implementingType} field must return a type which is equal to or a sub-type of the {implementedType} field's return type (covariant):
+      3. {field} must return a type which is equal to or a sub-type of (covariant) the return type of {implementedField} field's return type:
-         1. Let {implementingFieldType} be the return type of the {implementingType} field.
+         1. Let {fieldType} be the return type of {field}.
-         2. Let {implementedFieldType} be the return type of the {implementedType} field.
+         2. Let {implementedFieldType} be the return type of {implementedField}.
-         3. {IsValidImplementingFieldTypeOf(implementingFieldType, implementedFieldType)}
+         3. {IsValidImplementationFieldType(fieldType, implementedFieldType)}
             must be {true}.

-IsValidImplementingFieldTypeOf(implementingFieldType, implementedFieldType):
+IsValidImplementationFieldType(fieldType, implementedFieldType):
-  1. If {implementingFieldType} is a Non-Null type:
+  1. If {fieldType} is a Non-Null type:
-     1. Let {implementingNullableType} be the unwrapped nullable type of {implementingFieldType}.
+     1. Let {nullableType} be the unwrapped nullable type of {fieldType}.
      2. Let {implementedNullableType} be the unwrapped nullable type of {implementedFieldType} if it is a Non-Null type, otherwise let it be {implementedFieldType} directly.
-     3. Return {IsValidImplementingFieldTypeOf(implementingNullableType, implementedNullableType)}.
+     3. Return {IsValidImplementationField(nullableType, implementedNullableType)}.
-  2. Otherwise, if {implementedFieldType} is a Non-Null type, return {false}.
-  3. If {implementingFieldType} is a List type and {implementedFieldType} is also a List type:
+  2. If {fieldType} is a List type and {implementedFieldType} is also a List type:
-     1. Let {implementingItemType} be the unwrapped item type of {implementingFieldType}.
+     1. Let {itemType} be the unwrapped item type of {fieldType}.
      2. Let {implementedItemType} be the unwrapped item type of {implementedFieldType}.
-     3. Return {IsValidImplementingFieldTypeOf(implementingItemType, implementedItemType)}.
+     3. Return {IsValidImplementationField(itemType, implementedItemType)}.
-  4. If {implementingFieldType} is the same type as {implementedFieldType}
+  3. If {fieldType} is the same type as {implementedFieldType} then return {true}.
+  4. If {fieldType} is an Object type and {implementedFieldType} is a Union type and {fieldType} is a possible type of {implementedFieldType}
      then return {true}.
-  5. If {implementingFieldType} is an Object type and {implementedFieldType} is a Union type and {implementingFieldType} is a possible type of {implementedFieldType} then return {true}.
-  6. If {implementingFieldType} is an Object or Interface type and {implementedFieldType} is an Interface type and {implementingFieldType}
+  5. If {fieldType} is an Object or Interface type and {implementedFieldType}
-     declares it implements {implementedFieldType} then return {true}.
+     is an Interface type and {fieldType} declares it implements {implementedFieldType} then return {true}.
-  7. Otherwise return {false}.
+  6. Otherwise return {false}.

 ### Field Arguments